GENGA II: GPU planetary N-body simulations with non-Newtonian forces and high number of particles: Forces and models for small bodies

 \section{Forces and models for small bodies}

-Simulating small bodies of the Solar System (or other planetary systems) often requires the integration of a very high number of particles.
+Simulating small bodies of the solar system (or other planetary systems) often requires the integration of a very high number of particles.
 There are more than 1 million asteroids known in the asteroid belt (https://ssd.jpl.nasa.gov/), and taking into account also the (unseen) smaller fragments would lead to immense numbers, exceeding current computational capabilities.
 Still, the presence of all these small bodies is important for the dynamics of meteoroids: collisions can lead to both break-up events and changes in meteoroid rotation rate.
 Together with the Yarkovsky effect and Poynting-Robertson drag, collisions between small bodies can influence the migration rate of asteroids and thus generate impact events on the Earth or other planets.
-An alternative to simulate such collisions with an N-body integrator is to include a probabilistic collision model, which uses an average probability that a given small body would collide with another small body \citep{Farinella1998}.
+An alternative to simulating such collisions with an $N$-body integrator is to include a probabilistic collision model, which uses an average probability that a given small body would collide with another small body \citep{Farinella1998}.
 Note that the presented probabilistic collision model is different from the real collision handling of GENGA and is applied only to test particles.
 Collisions between massive bodies or between a massive body and a test particle can still occur in the usual way (see Section \ref{sect:Collisions}).
-We do not include the YORP effect in the this work, although it can also have an important contribution \citep{Rubincam2000}.
+We do not include the YORP effect in this work, although it can also have an important contribution \citep{Rubincam2000, Vokrouhlicky2015}.
+While the Yarkovsky effect only alters the orbital elements of small radiated bodies, the YORP effect would also change the rotation rate and the obliquity of the body.
+Contrary to the Yarkovsky effect, the YORP effect depends on the shape of the object, which makes it harder to apply for real solar system asteroids.
 In this section, we describe first the implementation of the Yarkovsky effect and the Poynting-Robertson drag, followed by a description of a model for collisional break-up events and rotation changes of small bodies.
 At the end of this section, we present an example simulation including these effects.